Ernst Niekisch

 Ernst Niekisch (23 May 1889 – 23 May 1967) was a German writer and political theorist.
-Initially a member of the Social Democratic Party (SPD) and of the Old Social Democratic Party of Germany (ASP), he later became a prominent exponent of the National revolutionary branch of the Conservative Revolution and National Bolshevism.
+Initially a member of the Social Democratic Party (SPD) and of the Old Social Democratic Party of Germany (ASPD), he later became a prominent exponent of the National revolutionary branch of the Conservative Revolution and National Bolshevism.

 Early life

-Born in Trebnitz (Silesia), and brought up in Nördlingen.
+Niekisch was born on 23 May 1889 in Trebnitz (Silesia), and brought up in Nördlingen.
 After studying at a teaching seminar, and completing a one-year voluntary military service with the Bavarian Army, he was appointed a public school teacher in Augsburg.
 From 1914 to 1917, he served with the Imperial German Army during WWI.

+Political career

+Early years and Bavarian Soviet Republic

-He joined the Social Democratic Party in 1917, returned to Augsburg as a teacher and was instrumental in the setting up of a short-lived Bavarian Soviet Republic in 1919.
+In 1917, Niekisch joined the Social Democratic Party of Germany (SPD) and was, in 1918, elected as the head of the Augsburg Workers and Soldiers Council, which gave him de facto dictatorial powers over the city and made him instrumental in setting up of a short-lived Bavarian Soviet Republic during 1919.
 Indeed, for a time at the start of the year, after the resignation of Kurt Eisner and immediately before the establishment of the Bavarian Soviet Republic, Niekisch wielded effective power as chairman of the central executive of Bavarian councils, an interim governing body.
-He left the SPD soon afterward and joined the Independent Social Democratic Party of Germany (USPD) for a time before he returned to his former party.
-He served a brief spell in prison in 1925 for his part in the abortive Bavarian coup.

-Nationalism

-In the 1920s, he stressed the importance of nationalism and attempted to turn the SPD in that direction.
+After the end of the Soviet Republic in May 1919, Niekisch served two years in prison for his part in the abortive Bavarian coup, being released in August 1921, immediately taking a seat in the Bavarian Landtag that had been awarded to him by the USPD ticket during the 1920 state election.
+Niekisch soon returned to the SPD however, where he started to stress the importance of nationalism and attempted to turn the SPD in a pro-nationalist direction.
 He was so vehemently opposed to the Dawes Plan, the Locarno Treaties and the general pacifism of the SPD that he was expelled from the party in 1926.

+National Bolshevism

 Upon his expulsion, Niekisch joined the Old Social Democratic Party of Saxony, which he influenced to his own nationalist form of socialism.
 He launched his own journal, Widerstand (Resistance), and he and his followers adopted the name of "National Bolsheviks" and looked to the Soviet Union as a continuation of both Russian nationalism and the old state of Prussia.
 The movement took the slogan of "Sparta-Potsdam-Moscow".
 He was a member of ARPLAN (Association for the Study of Russian Planned Economy) with Ernst Jünger, Georg Lukács, Karl Wittfogel and Friedrich Hielscher, under whose auspices he visited the Soviet Union in 1932.
 He reacted favourably to Jünger's publication Der Arbeiter, which he saw as a blueprint for a National Bolshevik Germany.
 He also believed in the necessity of a German-Soviet alliance against the "decadent West" and the Treaty of Versailles.
 The attempt to combine ultranationalism and communism, two extreme ends of the political spectrum, caused Niekisch's National Bolsheviks to be a force with little support.